UserCoding100/COMP2068JSFrameworks/ASSIGNMENT02/README.md

 ---

 ## **Deployment**
-The project is deployed on **[Render]**.
+The project is deployed on Render with the URL: **https://expense-tracker-ozut.onrender.com**.
 Ensuring that all environment variables are configured for the production environment.

 ---